001vamp/js-tut-hell/readme.md

 Course:

 - i forgot what Udemy course i Klarna'd
+ - add this

 ### Your wondering why this is sloppy, Cuz Its for Personal Use!
 But idc if the public sees it >.<